-For someone like me living in the 21st century, I would call that tough love, but my folks would say it’s proper training.
+For someone like me living in the twenty-first century, I would call that tough love, but my folks would say it’s proper training.
 The funny turn to this whole story is that things actually did change when I was born.
 My mum and dad had built a comfortable life: okay jobs, traveling to other countries, affording their own accommodation and needs, moving to a hood that was safe, peaceful, and neighborly — all part of the benefits they had reaped from education, discipline, and morals.
 Of course, these three things were passed on to my siblings and me(we’re still working on them), but the one thing that escaped me is my native language, Twi.

 Yes, I have been speaking the English language for as long as I can remember, and all the while, I never realized how lost I was until recently.
 What I can remember was, my parents never really brought me up with their native language.
 Sure, they did throw in a few Twi phrases in passing, but most of the time we spoke English.
 Even at times when they spoke Twi to any of us kids, we’d respond in English — provided we understood what they were saying.
 I had gotten used to it so much, that I almost always engaged with the people I met in the Western dialect of Ghanaian English.
 Not that there was anything wrong with it; no. But now that I’m away from my family (in university) and I happen to meet different people each day, I realize that I can’t use the English language everywhere and speak it to everyone.